-- password length-you should set a suitable minimum password length (this should be no less than 10 characters), but not a maximum length.
+• password length - you should set a suitable minimum password length (this should be no less than 10 characters), but not a maximum length.
 If you are correctly hashing your passwords, then the output should be the same length for every password, and therefore the only limit to password length should be the way your website is coded.
-If you absolutely must set a maximum length due to the limitations of your website code, then tell users what it is before they try to enter a password; - special characters-you should allow the use of special characters, but don't mandate it.
-If you must disallow special characters (or spaces) make sure this is made clear before the user creates their password; and - password blacklisting-do not allow your users to use a common, weak password.
-Screen passwords against a 'password blacklist' of the most commonly used passwords, leaked passwords from website breaches and common words or phrases that relate to the service.
-Update this list on a yearly basis.
+If you absolutely must set a maximum length due to the limitations of your website code, then tell users what it is before they try to enter a password.
+The reasoning behind having a maximum length should be documented and fully risk assessed;

+- special characters you should allow the use of special characters, but don't mandate it.
+If you must disallow special characters (or spaces) make sure this is made clear before the user creates their password; and - password 'deny lists' do not allow your users to use a common, weak password.
+Screen passwords against a password 'deny list' of the most commonly used passwords, leaked passwords from website breaches and common words or phrases that relate to the service.
+Update this list at least yearly.
 Explain to users that this is what you are doing, and that this is why a password has been rejected.

-A password blacklist could be a feature of the software you use.
-Other lists are available online, e.g. SecLists and have been puned's and have been puned's and blacklist.
+A password 'deny list' could be a feature of the software you use.
+Other lists are available online, e.g. SecLists of and haveibeenpwned's of password list.

-It is also possible to find easy implementations, such as NIST Bad Passwords, which uses SecLists.
+It is also possible to find easy implementations, such as NIST Bad Passwords ♂, which uses SecLists.

 Other than the three requirements listed above, do not set restrictions on how users should create a password.
-Current research (see 'Further reading' below) indicates that doing so will cause people to reuse passwords across accounts, to create weak passwords with obvious substitutions or to forget their passwords.
-All this places unnecessary stress on your reset process.
+Research (see 'Other resources' below) indicates that doing so will cause people to reuse passwords across accounts, to create weak passwords with obvious substitutions or to forget their passwords.
+All this places unnecessary stress on your reset process and weakens the overall security of your service.